 “Well.
 You did.”

 Glenda got up unsteadily, slapping Pestilence’s hands away.
 She tottered into the hall.
 There was somebody lying there, just behind the door, her face pressed into the ground and one hand under her body.
 She had bobbed grey hair, like Glenda’s, and wore a pretty pale blue cardigan over grey slacks and a white blouse.
-Glenda looked down at herself, plucked at her cardigan, then turned back to Death.
+Glenda looked down at herself where she stood, plucked at her cardigan, then turned back to Death.

 “I didn’t say goodbye,” she whispered.
 “Not to anyone.”